cbilliau/Baseball_Team_Stats_Comparison/README.md

 1. Clone from https://github.com/cbilliau/Baseball_Team_Stats_Comparison

-2. Then cd into the project directory and run npm install.
+2. Then cd into the project directory and run 'npm install'.

 3. Then `bower install`.

+4. Move into app dir and start a local server.

-4. Open a browser at localhost:8080.
+5. Open a browser at localhost:8080.

 ## License